rstudio/rviews-community/.github/CONTRIBUTING.md

 ## Review and finalize

 After you've submitted a post, we'll be notified to take a look.
-We m ay make small edits (grammar, spelling).
+We may make small edits (grammar, spelling).
 For any large edits or ideas for the post, we'll write in comments for your review.

 ## Publish the post